Top 6 Principles of Graphic Design for Websites

 Graphic design plays a very important role in website design.
 It’s essentially the alignment of everything you see when you view a web page.
 The images, the text, the layout — graphic design will dictate how all of this is presented.

 Most people will first internalize the visuals of a website, advertisement, or anything else that tries to communicate a message through the way it looks.
 Graphic designers have a lot of factors to consider when they are building the presentation of these mediums.

-So what are these factors?
+So what are these Design factors?
 What separates great graphic design from others that aren’t quite as effective?
-We’ll outline six principles that should be present in order for graphic design to engage the viewer.

 Not all information on a given page is created equal.
 Hierarchy in graphic design refers to the practice of lending more weight to more important information.
 This can be achieved in a few different ways, and they generally help direct the viewer’s attention to the information that should be read or interpreted first.